LiLabAtVT/CoReg/README.md

 ```
 ### 4. Perform evaluation of different module-finding methods on simulated network
 #### a.
 Compute Normalized Mutual Information (NMI) score
-`netSimAndEval` calls function `generateSimNet()` to generate simulated network(s) with pre-specified modular structure, and then runs different module-finding algorithms to identify modules.
+`netSimAndEval` calls function `generateSimNet()` to generate simulated network(s) with pre-specified modular structure, and then different module-finding algorithms are run to identify modules.
 The correlation between pre-specified modules and algorithm identified modules is calculated using NMI score.
 The following example generates a simulated network with 5 pre-specified modules.
 Each module has 10 regulators and each regulator has 20 targets.
 There are 100 other nodes in the network which do not have outgoing edges (auxiliary nodes).
 The co-regulation probability for the simulated network is 0.5.
 After network is constructed, four clustering methods (as specified by `testMethods`) will be run to identify modules in the simulated network.
 ```R
 re<-netSimAndEval(10,5,20,100,0.5,testMethods=c("coregJac","lp","wt","eb"))
 ```